Applying to access data in UK LLC’s TRE.

 Q: What happens after my application is approved?

-A: Once your application is approved, you must complete a DAA, a System Level Security Policy (SLSP) (not required if your University has the NHS Digital DSPT) and a Data User Responsibility Agreement (DURA).
-Once all the paperwork is complete, you will be sent a YubiKey with instructions detailing how to access your approved data in the UK LLC TRE.
+A: Once your application is approved, you must complete a DAA, a System Level Security Policy (SLSP) (not required if your University has the NHS Digital DSPT) and a Data User Responsibilities Agreement (DURA).
+Once all the paperwork is complete, you will be sent instructions on how to set up two factor authentication (2FA) to access UK LLC’s TRE.
 More details are provided in the Accessing data in the UK LLC TRE.

 Q: What does stage 1 of the application process involve?

-A: Incoming expressions of interest (EoIs) through the UK LLC portal at the HDR UK Innovation Gateway.
+A: Expressions of Interest (EoIs) are made via the UK LLC portal at the HDR UK Innovation Gateway.
 Incomplete or insufficiently justified EoIs are returned to applicants, who have the opportunity to revise and resubmit.
-Applicants whose EoIs are approved by the UK LLC triage team are invited to submit a full application and are provided with an application pack containing an application form and a data request form, along with guidance as to how to write a lay summary, expectations on public involvement and communication of your outcomes.
+Applicants whose EoIs are approved by UK LLC’s triage team are invited to submit a full application and are provided with an application pack containing an application form and a data request form, along with guidance as to how to write a lay summary, expectations on public involvement and communication of your outcomes.

 Q: What does stage 2 of the application process involve?